Thiago-cez/Thiago-cez/README.md

    ### About me

-      💻 I'm a Software Developer
+      💻 I'm a Software Developer.

       🙋‍♂️fullstack web developer, with good practices in maintaining and building web pages.